appium/appium/docs/en/drivers/ios-xcuitest.md

 - Turn `Predictive` in _Keyboards_ off
 - Mark keyboard tutorial as complete
 - (Only for Simulator) Toggle software keyboard on

+### Accessibility preferences fine-tuning

+In some cases, enabling of the below preferences helps to make some view elements accessible.
+Appium does not modify these settings automatically, since they could affect the way your application under test performs.
+Please change them manually if needed

+- Turn `Spoken Content` in _Settings > Accessibility_ on
+- Turn `Speak Selection` in _Settings > Accessibility_ on